andrewda/node-steam-guide/Chapter 4 - Basics of Web Development/Chapter 4.3 - Templates/README.md

 </html>
 ```

-Here, we take the `title` variable, which we renderer in Express to be `'Hey
+Here, we take the `title` variable, which we render in Express to be `'Hey
 There, World!'`.
 To use this `title` variable in Handlebars, we simply use
 `{{title}}`.
 Then we access our `message` and print it out on the screen as
 well.
 When we load up the page, we should be greeted with something like this: